brianmcn/Zelda1RandoTools/doc/stream-capture.md

 Be sure that your emulator does not need window focus (e.g. in FCEUX Config, Enable 'Run in Background' and 'Background Input'), as Z-Tracker requires window focus to respond to mousing and hotkeys.

+### Preventing Z-Tracker reminder sounds/speech from being restreamed

+If you are playing in a race that will be restreamed, and you want to hear Z-Tracker reminder sounds or speech, but don't want those sounds to be streamed, you can do this
+(assuming you have OBS version 28 or higher):

+- Add a Source, of type "Application Audio Capture (BETA)"
+- optionally rename it
+- Choose the source to be from e.g. your NES Console Emulator

+This will cause a new Element to appear in the Audio Mixer, so that you can

+- Mute the Desktop Audio channel (that typically outputs all computer audio to your stream)
+- Just enable the new Source, which captures Audio only from one specific application (e.g. your emulator)

+After the restreamed race is completed, you can switch back to normal streaming by muting the new audio source and unmuting Desktop Audio.

+(To permanently remove this new source from your Audio Mixer, just remove the Source you added to your Sources back in the first step.)

 ### For those using the Broadcast Window...

 Read the [Broadcast Window section](extras.md#broadcast-window) for more capture and sizing options.
 If you do use the Broadcast Window, then you should probably turn OFF the